LNER Class P2: Rebuilding

+The P2s were rebuilt into Class A2/2 4-6-2 'Pacifics' during 1943/4, starting with No. 2005 Thane of Fife.
+This was because they suffered from a range of issues in service, from high fuel consumption, to serious crank axle failures.

-The class was rebuilt into Class A2/2 4-6-2 'Pacifics' during 1943/4.
-According to B. Spencer, an LNER employee, the class was rebuilt due to reliability problems during the difficult conditions of the World War II period, and additionally to take the opportunity to try out a different valve gear arrangement.
+According to Bert Spencer, a senior LNER engineer, the class was rebuilt due to reliability problems during the difficult conditions of the World War II period, and additionally to take the opportunity to try out a different valve gear arrangement.

 Other sources supposed that the rebuilding might be because the class's wheelbase was too long for the routes it worked, and that the railway would have been better served if the class had been transferred to more suitable routes.
+Cecil J. Allen supported such a view, believing the engines would have been welcomed on services between King's Cross and Newcastle.
+Oliver Bulleid was quoted that the class had been placed into services in which they were under-utilised or misused, leading to poor fuel economy.

 Railway author O. S. Nock suggested that Gresley's successor, Edward Thompson, may have made largely unsubstantiated criticisms of the class in order to justify the rebuilding.
-According to O. Bulleid, the class were not an inefficient design but had been placed into services in which they were under-utilised, leading to poor fuel economy.

 Locomotives

 New build P2 proposals

-No original members of the class were preserved, as all were rebuilt into LNER A2/2 Pacifics by 1944.
+No original members of the class were preserved, as all were rebuilt into LNER A2/2 Pacifics by 1944, and subsequently scrapped.
 However, two new engines are now being built: one by the P2 Steam Locomotive Company in the original shape (LNER P2 Class 2007 Prince of Wales), to be numbered 2007 as a new member of the class; and the other by the Doncaster P2 Locomotive Trust as a replica of No. 2001 "Cock o' the North" in streamlined condition.